KellyFPM3/animations/README.md

 # Website Animations

-1. Add the CSS and JS folders to your theme directory.
+1. Add the CSS and JS folders to your template's directory.

 2. Enqueue the JS and CSS for the animations by adding the following code to the **functions.php** file in your template: